Comparisons

 If Pocket’s biggest weakness was that saving things was easy but finding them later was painful, Marqly is the direct answer.
 Its core feature is semantic AI search: you describe what you remember (“that article about sleep and cortisol”) and it finds the save by meaning, even if you don’t recall the title or the exact words.
 It also auto-tags everything you save, generates AI summaries, and can answer questions across your whole library.

-Why Pocket users switch to it: it imports your Pocket export in a couple of minutes (tags included), gives you a clean distraction-free reader, and then makes the pile actually searchable.
+Why Pocket users switch to it: it imports your Pocket export — along with Raindrop and browser exports — and then makes the pile actually searchable.
+You get a clean distraction-free reader, auto-tagging that runs on import so you don’t sort anything by hand, and AI summaries on long saves.
 It’s the “upgrade Pocket never shipped.”
-Available on web, iOS, and desktop.
+Available on web, iOS, and Chrome.
+For a deeper head-to-head, see Pocket vs Marqly, compared.

-- Pros: Semantic AI search, auto-tagging, AI summaries, fast Pocket import, clean reader, affordable.
+- Pros: Semantic AI search, auto-tagging, AI summaries, imports Pocket/Raindrop/browser exports, clean reader, affordable.

 - Cons: Newer than incumbents, so the community is smaller (growing fast).